-Ombudsman are elected as persons of trust by the scientific staff.
-The ombudsman is a contact point to implement good scientific practice.
-The underlying rules are formulated in the Leibniz Association Guidelines on Good Scientific Practice.
+Ombudsmen are elected as persons of trust by the scientific staff.
+The Ombudsman is a contact point to implement good scientific practice.
+The relevant rules are formulated in the Leibniz Association Guidelines on Good Scientific Practice.

 The framework of these guidelines has been set out in the code of conduct "Guidelines for Safeguarding Good Research Practice" of the German Research Foundation (DFG) to which the ZMT is committed. https://www.dfg.de/download/pdf/foerderung/rechtliche_rahmenbedingungen/gute_wissenschaftliche_praxis/kodex_gwp_en.pdf